girlbossceo/conduwuit/docs/deploying/generic.md

 them.

 Alternatively, you may compile the binary yourself.
-We recommend using [Lix](https://lix.systems) to build conduwuit as this has the most guaranteed reproducibiltiy and easiest to get a build environment and output going.
+We recommend using Nix (or [Lix](https://lix.systems) to build conduwuit as this has the most guaranteed reproducibiltiy and easiest to get a build environment and output going.

 Otherwise, follow standard Rust project build guides (installing git and cloning